 Role or Position

-Dominic Wilkinson is Director of Medical Ethics at the Oxford Uehiro Centre for Practical Ethics is a Consultant Neonatologist and Nuffield Medical Research Fellow, University of Oxford and John Radcliffe Hospital, Oxford.
+Associate Professor Dominic Wilkinson is Director of Medical Ethics at the Oxford Uehiro Centre for Practical Ethics and a Consultant Neonatologist at the John Radcliffe Hospital, Oxford.

 Dominic trained as a doctor in Australia, as well as completing a Masters degree in Human Bioethics at Monash University, Melbourne, before moving to Oxford to study for his doctorate and work as a consultant.
 He has worked as a doctor in neonatal, paediatric and adult intensive care, and is currently consultant neonatologist at the John Radcliffe Hospital in Oxford.

 Dominic has recently completed a D.Phil. in Bioethics, looking at the ethical implications of the use of magnetic resonance imaging in newborn infants with birth asphyxia.
 He has a medical degree, and has completed specialist training in neonatal intensive care in Melbourne.
 He has also worked in adult and paediatric intensive care units, and has a particular interest in the ethical issues in end-of-life care in newborn infants.
 He has written a large number of academic articles relating to ethical issues in intensive care.
 He is the author of 'Death or Disability?
 The 'Carmentis Machine' and decision-making for critically ill children' (OUP 2013).

 Wilkinson, D., De Crespigny, L., Lees, C., Savulescu, J., Thiele, P., Tran, T. and Watkins, A., (2014).
 "Perinatal management of trisomy 18: a survey of obstetricians in Australia, New Zealand and the UK" Prenatal Diagnosis, Vol: 34(1): 42-49. http://onlinelibrary.wiley.com/doi/10.1002/pd.4249/full